marvelefe/vit-brain-tumor/README.md

-# Vision Transformer for Tumor Classification
+# Brain Tumor Detection and Classification using Vision Transformers

 This repository contains an implementation of a Vision Transformer (ViT) model designed to classify brain tumor images into four categories.
 The model can be trained on a dataset to differentiate between Meningioma, Pituitary and Glioma brain tumor types using state-of-the-art transformer architecture with a high level of accurancy.